muhanzhang/LinkPrediction/README.md

     Main

 to run the experiments.
 By default, you will run WLNM on the smallest network, USAir, for 1 time.
 Modify: numberOfExperiment, dataname, and method in Main.m, in order to run repeated experiments on all datasets to compare all link prediction methods.

+You may also modify WLNM.m in order to only store the training and testing data without running Torch, and use your own neural network programs to train and test on them.

 To calculate AUC score inside lua, you need to download the metrics package (optional)